emtee40/uup-misc/FAQ.md

 Most often that the build was pushed to more than one channel.

 Alternatively this could be a build of a different release type that was mistaken for a duplicate.

+## Help!
+My Windows copy is missing "Windows Security" app or "Settings" app does not open.
+This applies only to Windows 11, version 22H2 and later.

+A cause of this is a failed conversion process or a conversion done on an unsupported platform.
+You'll need to redo the process and reinstall Windows to fix this.

+Alternatively if you don't want to reinstall or can't, you may try one of the following steps.

+### Fix not working "Settings" app or a missing "Microsoft Store" app
+Open the Command Prompt as an administrator and type `wsreset -i`.
+The issue should be fixed in a few minutes.

+### Fix missing "Windows Security"
+Go to the UUP dump page for the build you installed and using the **Browse files** section search for `SecHealthUI`.
+Download and install that `appx` package to fix the issue.